rantonels/starless/README.md

 - Full geodesic raytracing in Schwarzschild geometry
 - Predicts distortion of arbitrary objects defined implicitly
 - Alpha-blended accretion disk
+- Optional blackbody mode for accretion disk with realistic redshift (doppler + gravitational)
 - Sky distortion
 - Dust
 - Bloom postprocessing
 - Completely parallel - renders chunks of the image using numpy arrays arithmetic
+- Multithreaded (and so multicore, since numpy does not suffer from the GIL)
 - Easy debugging by saving masks and intermediate results as images

+## (Possible) future features

+- Non-stationary observers, aberration, render from inside the event horizon
+- Kerr geometry (rotating black holes with frame dragging)
+- Integration of time variable, time dependent objects (e.g. orbiting sphere with retarded time rendering) with worldtube-null geodesic intersection
+- Generic redshift framework for solid colour objects

 ## Dependencies